Sky Q Explained: Hub, Box and Q Experience Options

 What Sky Q content is available in Ultra HD?

 What content you receive is also dependent on your package.
 You won’t get any UHD channels that aren’t included in your deal just because you have access to UHD.
 Here’s a guide to what you’ll see in UHD according to each package:

 - Within Sky Entertainment: Documentaries on Nat Geo and the Discovery channel, live music events, plus catch up drama and comedy.

 - Within Ultimate On Demand: a selection of UHD box sets and Netflix Ultra HD shows.

 - Within Sky Cinema: 200 films in UHD, with new ones every week.

 - Within Sky Sports: live sports events, including Premier League, F1, darts, rugby and boxing.

-If you have a question that wasn't answered here, you could ask Sky yourself!
-Find out the best way to do so on our Sky contact page.
+If you have a question that wasn't answered here, you can ask Sky yourself.
+The one number that Sky states is dedicated to Sky Q for existing Sky customers is 08007 591 263.
+To be sure of the best way to contact Sky, check our Sky contact page.